pH-7/Simple-Java-Text-Editor/README.md

 Download the Jar file and double click to run

-Or run java -jar SimpleJavaTextEditor.jar from the command line
+Or run `java -jar SimpleJavaTextEditor.jar` from the command line

+You can also generate easily a new jar file with the following command in *src/* folder `jar cmvf META-INF/MANIFEST.MF SimpleJavaTextEditor.jar simplejavatexteditor/*.class`

 ## LICENSE